 Rakza 7 is super speedy with lots of control.
 It is much more forgiving than most offensive rubbers and is suitable for all-round or offensive players.
-We have a full review available here.
+Read the full review of Yasaka Rakza 7.

 JOOLA is a German-based table tennis manufacturer formed by Karl Frey in the 1950s.
 Originally, Karl owned a department store known as Jooss in Landau. which had produced early table tennis tables.
 After much success, he decided to form a specialized department within the company purely for table tennis table production.

 The success continued, and Karl saw it fit to break away and create an independent company, relocating to Godramstein in 1963.
 The company, JOOLA, flourished in its new setting and quickly maxed out production capacity even after taking control of new buildings for manufacturing.